Election of Uthman: Decision

+Following the instructions of Umar, Ibn Awf spent three days after Umar's passing engaged in prayer, supplication, and seeking divine guidance (Istikhara), while also consulting with men of wisdom to select the next Caliph.

 The most common tradition here is that Ibn Awf publicly offered the caliphate to Ali on two conditions: First, he should follow the Quran and the Sunna (Muhammad's precedent), and second, he should follow the example of the first two caliphs, namely, Abu Bakr and Umar.
 Ali accepted the first condition but declined the second one, adding that he would rely only on his judgment in the absence of any precedent from the Quran and the Sunna.
 Ibn Awf then presented the same conditions to Uthman who readily accepted them.
 This is also the version preferred by Mavani, Kennedy, Afsaruddin, Shaban, Shah-Kazemi, and Aslan.
 Alternatively, Crone and Keaney present another (Sunni) version in which Ali replies that he would follow Abu Bakr and Umar to the best of his ability, whereas Uthman simply answered affirmatively and received the mandate from Ibn Awf.
 This second account suggests a clear preference for Uthman by Ibn Awf.

 At any rate, Ibn Awf then pledged his allegiance to Uthman as the next caliph and everyone else reportedly followed suit.
 Even though Ali did not seriously challenged it, the appointment of Uthman was not received well by some quarters of the Muslim community and likely contributed toward the first civil war (fitna).
-Uthman's reign as the third caliph was marked with nepotism and departure from Islamic piety.
+Uthman's reign as the third caliph was widely accused with nepotism and departure from Islamic piety.
 He was assassinated by discontented rebels in his residence in 656.